uniclogs/uniclogs-stationd/README.md

 `htmlcov/` when tests are run.
 View the report by opening `htmlcov/index.html` in a browser.

-## Packaging
+## Release Process

-### Locally
+### Manual

+1. Pre-release Checks
+    1. Ensure all tests are passing
+    2. Verify the `main` git branch is up to date
+    3. Review changes since the last release (git tag)
+        1. Choose a version number to bump to (Use SemVer `<major.minor.patch>`)
+2. Version Update
+    1. Update the `CHANGELOG.md` file with latest changes (May delete this if we don't want to use changelogs)
+    2. Bump version number in `pyproject.toml` to the version number chosen in Pre-release Checks steps
+    3. Commit these changes on the `main` branch. (`git commit -m "Bump version to X.Y.Z"`)
+3. Tag Release
+    1. Tag the release: `git tag -a vX.Y.Z -m "Release version X.Y.Z"`
+    2. Push version updates and tags: `git push main && git push --tags`
+4. Build Distribution
     1. Upgrade to latest version of build: `python3 -m pip install --upgrade build`
     2. Install or upgrade to latest version of twine: `python3 -m pip install --upgrade twine`
-3. Ensure the version of this project is correct and up-to-date in `pyproject.toml`
-4. Build the package: `python3 -m build`
+    3. Build the package: `python3 -m build`
+5. Upload to Pypi
-5. Push the package to PyPi repository: `python3 -m twine upload dist/*`
+    1. Push the package to PyPi repository: `python3 -m twine upload dist/*`

-### Github
+6. Create Release in Github

-1. Merge work to main
+    1. Go to your GitHub repo's "Releases" page
-2. Cut a release (semver) pointing at main (0.0.1)
+    2. Click "Draft a new release"
+    3. Select the tag you just pushed
-3. Add release notes
+    4. Add release notes (can copy from CHANGELOG.md)
+    5. Publish the release
+7. Smoke-test
+    1. Test the package installation after uploading: `pip install your-package==X.Y.Z`